Cursed-Ninja/internal-transfers-system/README.md

 - Requests are validated for correctness before processing.
 - Field names in requests must exactly match the expected JSON names; no fuzzy matching is allowed.
 - Rate limiting and caching are not required, as the system is assumed to handle a small scale of requests.
+- Transfers from an account to the same account are not allowed.
+- Amounts are specified with precision up to 5 decimal places.

 ## Trade-offs